Lima Memorial Health System Logo

 Pneumonia - hydrocarbon

 Hydrocarbon pneumonia is caused by drinking or breathing in gasoline, kerosene, furniture polish, paint thinner, or other oily materials or solvents.
-These hydrocarbons have a very low viscosity, which means that they are very, very thin and slippery.
-If you tried to drink these hydrocarbons, some would likely slip down your windpipe and into your lungs (aspiration) rather than going down your food pipe (esophagus) and into your stomach.
+Many of these hydrocarbons are thin liquids.
+If you drank one of these hydrocarbons, it is likely some will slip down your windpipe and into your lungs (aspiration) rather than going down your food pipe (esophagus) and into your stomach.
 This can easily happen if you try to siphon gas out of a gas tank with a hose and your mouth.

 These products cause fairly rapid changes in the lungs, including inflammation, swelling, and bleeding.